Veljko Milatović: Biography

 Veljko Milatović terminated the close cooperation of the Montenegrin national television with TV Belgrade and established close links with the Zagreb TV.
 He appointed Momir Šljukić to take over the new TV station's directive.
 A noticeable thing was the applied Croaticization of the speech, and the commercials for the Montenegrin world were originally made in Croatia.

 In 1974 he was appointed Chairman of the Montenegrin Presidency.
 The same year he became one of the key people within the Commission for Njegoš's Monument, designated to design a Museum for Petar II Petrović-Njegoš which was about to be built in the place of his Chapel raised by Danilo that was to be destroyed, despite his personal promises to the Serbian Orthodox Church's Metropolitanate of Montenegro and the Littoral that no such move shall be taken as long as he's alive.
-This move was found particularly controversial by the pro-Serbian elements in Montenegro, as Njegoš's Chapel was a great symbol to the Serbdom of Montenegro: it signified Serbian-Montenegrin friendship and common ethnic origins and was the supreme national symbol of Montenegro and the Montenegrins, actually depicted on the official Emblem (Coat of Arms) of Communist Montenegro.
+This move was found particularly controversial by the pro-Serbian elements in Montenegro, as Njegoš's Chapel was seen as a symbol to the Serbdom of Montenegro: according to them, it signified Serbian-Montenegrin friendship and was the supreme national symbol of Montenegro and the Montenegrins, actually depicted on the official Emblem (Coat of Arms) of Communist Montenegro.
 However, Milatović made an arrangement with the SOC that it can hold memorial service in the new museum.

 On 31 January 1981 on a special session of the Commission of the Presidency of the Central Committee of the League of Communists of Montenegro, he held his long work, a "strategic initiative".
-Unlike his predecessor that led Communism in Montenegro, Blažo Jovanović, Veljko did not consider the Montenegrins as Serbs.
-In his thesis, he explained that there was a constant indoctrination of the Montenegrins in the past 100 years that they were Serbs, but that that pro-Serbian ideology was defeated with the demise of the Yugoslav Army in the Fatherland during and after the Second World War.
+Veljko did not consider the Montenegrins as Serbs.
+He explained that there was a constant indoctrination of the Montenegrins in the past 100 years that they were Serbs, but that that pro-Serbian ideology was defeated with the demise of the Yugoslav Army in the Fatherland during and after the Second World War.
 He defined that that Montenegrin history is full of false beliefs and that a mass critic correction is required.
 He supposed searching for non-Serbian assistance to conduct such purification of the historical science and defined that the actions to de-Serbify the Montenegrins must be taken in three points: historiography, ethnology and linguistics.
-The critical reception of his proposal was somewhat harshly criticized, since the Partisans actually considered the Montenegrins as Serbs during World War II.
+His proposal was criticized especially among Serbian nationalists, who considered Montenegrins as a Serb group during World War II.

 The same year Veljko Milatović was a participant in the discussion about Špiro Kulišić's controversial work "On the Ethnogenesis of the Montenegrins", which defined the uniqueness of the Montenegrin people, in the Montenegrin Communist League's Marxist Center.
-He defended the work and attacked the Center's head Nenad Bućin for organizing a discussion in the first place, stating that it immediately questions the validity of the work.
+He defended the work and attacked the center's head Nenad Bućin for organizing a discussion in the first place, stating that it immediately questions the validity of the work.
 In the actual discussion Veljko refused to comment Špiro's work itself, but highly criticized its critics, calling them intolerant.